wesbarnett/blog/_posts/2020-05-28-flask-actions.md

 Lastly, in your repository update `ansible/deploy/hosts` for your own domain.
 In the file replace every instance of `test.barnett.science` with your domain name.
-You can also change the `app_name` to whatever you desire, but it is not necessary.
+You can also change the `app_name` from `flask-project` to whatever you desire, but it is not necessary.
 This is used as the systemd unit name that runs gunicorn as well as the directory of where the repository will be cloned.

 {% include hc.html header="ansible/deploy/hosts" body="
 [webservers]